Gagri

 Gagri is a village in the Sihala union council of the Islamabad Capital Territory in Pakistan.
 The village is divided into eight dhoks: Gagri Mirzian, Gagri Jatal, Dhoke Shian, Pind Gagri, Dhoke Rajput, Hussain Abad (Dhoke Andya).
 The biggest of these dhoks is Dhoke Shiyan, which is located almost in the centre of the village.

 Gagri is located near Japan Road, about half a kilometre from the Bhandar U-turn on the Islamabad Highway.
 Japan Road was constructed in the late 1980s by the Japanese Government as part of the Pak-Japan Friendship and stretches from Bhandar to Chakkian village.

 People

-The main Tribes living in the area are:
+The main tribes living in the area are:

-Ch Inayat Khan was the most popular individual of the area.
-He was political as well as social person.